lukebarton/r3pi-test/README.md

 # r3pi-test

-Written and tested with node v7.4.0
+Written and tested with node v7.4.0, though previous versions will probably be fine, but YMMV.

 ```
 npm install         # installs dependencies